thecodeshastra/thecodeshastra/README.md

 ![background](https://github.com/user-attachments/assets/9bda9a0c-2f1d-4644-9e37-ebb696205656)

 Hello!
-I’m **Mahendra Pawar**, a **Lighting Technical Supervisor** with over 7 years of experience at DNEG, one of the world’s leading visual effects studios.
+I’m **Mahendra Pawar**, **Lighting Technical Supervisor** with over 7 years of experience at DNEG, one of the world’s leading visual effects studios.
-I'm a technical problem solver passionate about tool development, workflow automation, and creative pipeline enhancements.
-I specialize in building scalable solutions that empower teams and streamline challenging processes.
+Technical problem solver with a strong foundation in tool development and workflow automation.
+Experienced in designing and deploying Python-based solutions, API integrations, and creative pipeline enhancements that improve efficiency.
+Constantly seeking innovative ways to automate processes and tackle complex challenges, with a vision to expand into IT and product management, always leveraging technology to deliver impactful results.

 ### 🚀 What I Do
 - **Tool Development**: